-Hong Kong leader vows to reflect concerns of wider society to Beijing
+Hong Kong leader says shares compassion of people over Liu's death

 "I would say there are worries, there are anxieties, there is a strong perception over individual isolated incidents, but unless you've got evidence to prove there are clear breaches then it will remain at the level of anxieties and perception," Lam said, without elaborating.

-Xi took what some saw as an explicitly harder line that Beijing would take toward Hong Kong in the coming years during his visit marking the 20th anniversary of Hong Kong's return from British to Chinese rule.
+Xi took what some saw as an explicitly harder line about Hong Kong's future during his visit marking the 20th anniversary of the financial hub's return from British to Chinese rule.

 Xi warned in a speech that any attempt to endanger Chinese sovereignty and security, challenge its power, or use Hong Kong to carry out infiltration and sabotage activities would be acts that cross "the red line" and are "absolutely impermissible".